kadolor/wvs/wvs_online.md

 4. Click **Start**.
 Wait between 2 to 3 minutes.

-At this point, you should see the following image:
+At this point, you should see the following contextually-aware image of a hiking trail in Japan:

 ![2d_3de](/images/dimension.png)